facebookarchive/flux/README.md

 var Dispatcher = require('flux').Dispatcher;
 ```

+Take a look at the [dispatcher API and some examples](http://facebook.github.io/flux/docs/dispatcher.html#content).

 ## Building Flux from a Cloned Repo
 Clone the repo and navigate into the resulting `flux` directory.
 Then run `npm install`.